-Floorball Canada is excited to announce that Cambridge Floorball Club will host the 2020 Canada Cup Floorball Championships.
-The Canada Cup has a rich history of providing a high class floorball event to its participants and fans each year, and Floorball Canada is excited to have CFC continue uphold this tradition.
+Floorball Canada is excited to announce that Ontario Stormtroopers will host the 2023 Canada Cup Floorball Championships.
+The Canada Cup has a rich history of providing a high class floorball event to its participants and fans each year, and Floorball Canada is excited to have the Ontario Stormtroopers continue uphold this tradition.

-CFC president and Canadian national team player Tyler Brush will be heading up the local organizing committee along with former Canadian national team general manager, Simon Roethlisberger and current national team assistant general manager Joshua McGillivray.
+Ontario Stormtroopers president and Canadian national team brothers Taylor and Tristan Walsh will be heading up the local organizing committee along with other Canadian national team players Cedric Grenapin, Patrick Mahoney and James Daly.

-Please join us in congratulating Cambridge Floorball Club on this honour.
+Please join us in congratulating the Ontario Stormtroopers on this honour.

-We recently sat down with Tournament Co-ordinator Tyler Brush to chat with him regarding the news and get his view on the growth of Floorball in Canada.
+We recently sat down with Tournament Co-ordinator Taylor Walsh to chat with him regarding the news and get his view on the growth of Floorball in Canada.

-Brush: Thanks so much!
+Ta Walsh: Thanks so much!
 Our whole club and organizing committee is extremely excited to take on this new venture and help the sport of floorball ultimately grow in Canada.
-Our CFC club has participated in the tournament since 2009 and have always looked forward to the event each year
+I have played in this event from High School to now and I look forward to it every year.

 Interviewer: You and your organizing team are all heavily involved with floorball, whether at the national or local level, why did you as a group want to take on another venture with floorball?

-Brush: In all honesty it was not something I had on my radar initially.
+Ta Walsh: In all honesty it was not something I had on my radar initially.
 Being as involved in floorball as I am, I had little interest in adding another thing to my plate.
-My fellow tournament committee members (and good friends), Simon and Josh actually came to me with the idea.
+The Men's National Team wanted to get involved and we thought as a group we had a lot to give back to FC.
 We chatted about the possibility and brain stormed some ideas.
 The more we talked about it the more excited I became about the possibility.
 We eventually decided that we knew we could really do a great job and ultimately help the game at the grassroots level within Canada.

 Interviewer: Where do you see the tournament going?
 What plans do you have to help it get there?

 Interviewer: What does your organizing group bring to the table?
-Why did Floorball Canada feel comfortable moving forward with CFC hosting?
+Why did Floorball Canada feel comfortable moving forward with Ontario Stormtroopers hosting?

-Brush: That might be a question you need to ask FC, but I now we bring a lot of experience and knowledge within the event planning and the floorball realm.
-Simon and Josh have both been in management roles with Floorball Canada national teams, which take a lot of organization and planning.
-Josh and I have been running a successful floorball league and club in Cambridge for 10 years now.
-All three of us have seen floorball on the international level and know the level of play and competition that comes from a high end tournament.
+Ta Walsh: That might be a question you need to ask FC, but I now we bring a lot of experience and knowledge within the event planning and the floorball realm.
+Our organizing committee is dedicated to floorball in Canada and giving back to the sport that shaped us and our athletic passions for the last decade.
+All of us have seen floorball on the international level, most of us play regular minutes on the national team, and know the level of play and competition that comes from a high end tournament.
 I think our contacts overseas don’t hurt either!